Yanis Varoufakis: Minister of Finance and the Syriza government (January–August 2015)

-On Friday 14 August, the government (without Varoufakis) pushed successfully through parliament the third Greek bailout agreement.
+On 14 August, the government (without Varoufakis) pushed successfully through parliament the third Greek bailout agreement.
 The bailout bill received 222 votes to 64 (as the opposition voted in favour).
-Up to 40 Syriza members including Varoufakis voted against the bailout.
+Up to 40 Syriza members, including Varoufakis, voted against the bailout.
 Just prior to that vote, Varoufakis rose in parliament to offer the Prime Minister of Greece his resignation from his parliamentary seat, saying that this was the only way he knew how to combine his strong opposition to the new bailout with loyalty to the party and the prime minister.
 On 20 August, the prime minister himself resigned and called a snap election due to the loss of support from rebelling Syriza MPs.
 Varoufakis had already declared that he was not interested in standing again for Syriza.
 At the same time, Syriza announced that any MP who voted against the bailout package would not be standing for the party.

 Varoufakis did not go on to represent Popular Unity, unlike many of his ex-Syriza colleagues, as he considered the party too isolationist.
-Varoufakis chose not to stand in the election, saying he would focus on creating a European network that would 'restor[e] democracy' in Europe.
-A month later, the national election was held and despite a low voter turnout, Tsipras and his Syriza Party won just over 35 percent of the vote.
+Varoufakis chose not to stand in the election, saying he would focus on creating a European network that would "restore democracy" in Europe.
+A month later, the national election was held, and despite a low voter turnout, Tsipras and his Syriza party won just over 35 percent of the vote.
 Combining with the Independent Greeks Party, a majority was achieved and Tsipras was returned to power.

 Commentary on appointment

 The Adam Smith Institute, a leading free-market think tank in the United Kingdom, "enthusiastically" supported Varoufakis's debt-swap plan and asked the then British Chancellor of the Exchequer George Osborne to support it.
 Varoufakis had proposed debt swap measures, including bonds pegged to economic growth, which would replace the existing bonds of the European bailout programme.

 Bloomberg said that Varoufakis was a "brilliant economist", but he had difficult interactions with other politicians and the media.
-Galbraith, referring to Varoufakis's expertise in game theory, has said that he knows as much about this subject "as anyone on the planet", and that "[he] will be thinking more than a few steps ahead" in any interactions with the troika.
+James K. Galbraith, referring to Varoufakis's expertise in game theory, has said that he knows as much about this subject "as anyone on the planet", and that "[he] will be thinking more than a few steps ahead" in any interactions with the troika.
 Two weeks later, Varoufakis wrote an op-ed in The New York Times saying that using game theory would be "pure folly" and that he wanted to "shun any temptation to treat this pivotal moment as an experiment in strategizing and, instead, to present honestly the facts concerning Greece's social economy".